jspencersharpe/To-Do-App/README.md

 To-Do-App
 =========

-This is a project I did for Nashville Software School with Angular.js
+This is a project I did for Nashville Software School with Angular.js and Bootstrap.